A toothsome two weeks

 A sherbet fountain, for the fizzing energy of our newly appointed Education Officer, a very exciting first for the Thames Basin Heaths Partnership.
 I can’t wait to see how the role evolves.
 Meanwhile, I’m planning my own move to delight and inspire youngsters, in the form of a nature trail at one of our Surrey SANGs.
 Watch this space.

 A chocolate saw, for our hard-working RSPB partners and their volunteers and interns, who I admired out on Hazeley Heath this week earning their chainsaw licenses, while felling silver birch; an essential part of heathland management.
-The interns are always a happy reminder to me of my early days in conservation, where I started out as one myself with a Wildlife Trust.
+The interns are always a happy reminder to me of my early days in conservation, where I started out myself with a Wildlife Trust.

 Cola bottle, for all the litter I’ve been collecting.
 Shame on the offenders.